-In the event that new shoreline areas are discovered (e.g., associated wetlands) that are not mapped and/or designated on the official shoreline map, these areas are automatically assigned a Natural designation if they include critical areas, or, if no critical areas are included, an Urban Conservancy designation shall be applied until the shoreline can be re-designated through a TSMP amendment (WAC 173-26-211(2)(e)).
+In the event that new shoreline areas are discovered (e.g., associated wetlands) that are not mapped and/or designated on the official shoreline map, these areas are automatically assigned a Natural designation if they include critical areas, or, if no critical areas are included, an Urban Conservancy designation shall be applied until the shoreline can be re-designated through an TSMP amendment (WAC 173-26-211(2)(e)).

-B. File Copies.
+5.4.2 File Copies

 The official shoreline district maps shall be kept on file in the office of the City of Tacoma Planning and Development Services Department and the Washington State Department of Ecology.
 Unofficial copies of the map may be prepared for administrative purposes.
-To facilitate use of this Master Program unofficial shoreline district maps and boundary descriptions are provided in TSMP Chapter 19.09.
+To facilitate use of this Master Program unofficial shoreline district maps and boundary descriptions are provided in TSMP Chapter 9.
 An unofficial city-wide Shoreline Environment Designations map is included with this Program as Figure 5-1.

-C. Map Amendments
+5.4.3 Map Amendments